nbarbettini/recaffeinate.co/src/content/post/mcp-open-world-vision.md

 ---
 title: "MCP's big, open-world vision"
-description: "Understanding why the protocol is for strangers and the critical role that extensions play"
+description: "Understand why the protocol is designed for strangers, and the critical role that extensions play"
+previewimage: "/img/post/mcp-open-world-vision/mcp-open-world-preview.webp"
+previewimagealt: "A hand-drawn client and server connecting through MCP across a globe"
 date: 2026-09-12T08:55:00-07:00
 tags: ["mcp"]
 series: